titoBouzout/SideBarEnhancements/readme.md

  * "getImageInfo" to get width and height for images from "bfg-pages".
 See: http://code.google.com/p/bfg-pages/
  * "desktop" to be able to open files with system handlers.
 See: http://pypi.python.org/pypi/desktop
  * "send2trash" to be able to send to the trash instead of deleting for ever!.
 See: http://pypi.python.org/pypi/Send2Trash
+ * "hurry.filesize" to be able to format file sizes.
+See: http://pypi.python.org/pypi/hurry.filesize/

 Source-code
 ------------------